sutoiku/puffin/CLOUD.md

 ## Virtual Private Cloud
 When Amazon launched Amazon Web Services back in 2006, [Virtual Private Clouds](https://aws.amazon.com/vpc/) (VPC) were not available (released in 2009), and neither were provisioning tools like [CloudFormation](https://aws.amazon.com/cloudformation/) (released in 2011).
 But in 2023, they work really well, and there is no reason for anyone to cede control of their data to any database vendor.
 Deploying your Cloud Data Engine on your VPC brings the following benefits:

-- Lower cost (when going serverless)
+- Lower cost (when running mostly serverless)
 - Better billing options (using credits pre-negotiated with your cloud provider)
-- Better chargeback visibility (with query-level cost monitoring)
+- Better chargeback visibility (with query-level cost monitoring when running mostly serverless)
 - Higher security and stronger confidentiality (one less actor to trust)
 - More elasticity (no reliance on a single vendor operating on top of the cloud infrastructure)
 - More regional options (deploy in any region supported by your cloud provider)